The WekaIO system supports the following types of networking technologies:

 To support HA, the WekaIO system must be configured with no single component representing a single point of failure.
 Multiple switches are required and hosts must have one leg on each switch.

-HA for hosts is achieved through the implementation of two network interfaces on the same host, with the WekaIO processes using the active interface.
+HA for hosts is achieved through the implementation of two network interfaces on the same host.
 This is not LACP, which configures a single IP interface on a single host, but a redundancy that enables the WekaIO software to utilize two interfaces for HA and bandwidth, respectively.
 Consequently, it is necessary to validate the compatibility of other applications running on the same ports.

 HA performs fail-over and fail-back for reliability and load balancing on both interfaces, and is operational for both Ethernet and InfiniBand.
 It currently requires doubling of the number of IPs on both the host and the IO nodes.